GarboMuffin/nicehash-calculator/README.md

 | `--no-header` | hides the header containing disclaimers and donation addresses |  |
 | `--fixed-speed=X` | (for fixed orders) the requested speed to be used in price calculations, unit changes with algo | `--fixed-speed=1` |

-Additionally, you can use the names or abbreviations or in some cases algos of coins to enable them.
-If you specify any coins the defaults will all be disabled (except for any you choose to enable).
-For example `ts-node index xmr decred ethash`
+Additionally, you can specify names, abbreviations, or algos to enable only those coins.
+For example `ts-node index xmr decred ethash` would run this script on monero, decred, ethereum, and ethereum classic.

 ## supported coins
 ```